-INTERNATIONAL TIN CODE OF CONDUCT REPORT: Bluestone Mines Tasmania JV Pty restoration programme to ensure that there is no net negative impact on their livelihoods.
-6.8 Local economic development Companies will seek to contribute to the economic development of local communities and indigenous peoples.
+6.7 Economic displacement (livelihoods) Companies will financially compensate economically displaced people as required by local laws and plan a livelihoods restoration programme to ensure that there is no net negative impact on their livelihoods.
+Third-Party Verified 6.8 Local economic development Companies will seek to contribute to the economic development of local communities and indigenous peoples.
 Inadequate To improve its rating, the company could demonstrate it has or is developing procedures and plans to identify the development needs of communities and indigenous peoples and contribute to their economic development.
 6.9 Natural resource use and availability Companies will seek to minimise negative impacts on access to and availability of natural resources by local communities and indigenous people.
 Third-Party Verified 6.10 Cultural heritage protection Companies will anticipate and wherever possible avoid adverse impacts on cultural heritage; when avoidance is not possible, companies will minimize, mitigate and/or compensate for such impacts.
 Third-Party Verified 6.11 Training Companies will provide appropriate and periodic training for employees regarding aspects of this Principle 6 relevant to interactions with local communities and indigenous people that may occur during the course of their work.
 Companies will require onsite contractors to undertake the same training when relevant to their specific role.
 Progressing To improve its rating the company should demonstrate that induction and refresher training of employees extends to local community and indigenous peoples issues (as defined in the Tin Code of Conduct, Principle 6) and that such training is also required for contractors.